Circular Interior Design

 The best way to cut the cost of materials is to not buy them in the first place.
-We work in collaboration with joinery companies to reuse what would normally be considered offcuts.
+Firstly we size and detail the furniture and fixtures we design to get as many pieces from one sheet as possible.
+We also work in collaboration with joinery companies to reuse what would normally be considered offcuts.
 It can cut your timber costs by more than half.
-We also size furniture and fixtures to get as many pieces from one sheet as possible.

 Shorter build time on site

 With our designs, interior fittings can be delivered and pushed into place.
 This innovative approach is new to us.
 But our clients are really starting to benefit.
 Comparing two seating fixtures helps demonstrate how.

 This is a fixed seating run for Natural Fit in Tunbridge Wells.
 We designed and fitted the seat the traditional way.
 It has a built-in base that took a few days to install on site.
 We added an upholstered seat and back that were made once we had confirmed the site dimensions.

 The next photo shows a fixed seating run for the brand’s next site, Natural Fit Hove.
 The seating does the same job as the first site, but it was delivered and positioned within a few minutes.
 Taking a circular approach demonstrably cuts labour time and costs.
 And it creates stunning results.

 This type of fixed seating does require manufacturing time at the joiner’s.
 But it’s a more efficient way for the carpenters and upholsterers to work.
 Constructing furniture off-site means it can be done whilst the shell contractor is laying the floor or fitting lighting above where the fixed seating will go.
 It also reduces the number of people on site, improving on-site safety.

 An adaptable interior